fuzzygroup/blog/_drafts/2019-09-01-finding-your-rhythm-as-a-remote-worker.md

 category: remote_work
 tags: ["remote", "work_from_home"]
 ---
-I have been, with one 9 month exception, a remote worker since 1999.
-Heading into 2017 that puts me at almost 20 years of solid, day in and day out remote work and, I'll admit, that I know a thing or two about remote work.
+I have been, with one 9 month exception, a fully remote worker since 1999 and a manager of remote work since 1996.
+Heading into 2019 that puts me at over 20 years of solid, day in and day out remote work and, I'll admit, that I know a thing or two about remote work.
 I've both been a remote worker, managed remote workers and I think all possible permutations.
 This post attempts to summarize what works for **me**.
 What works for **you** will almost certainly be different but I suspect the same meta principles will apply.

 # Routine, Routine, Routine

 Day in and day out my days look remarkably similar:

-* roll out of bed around 3 am
+* roll out of bed sometime between 3 am and 6 am
 * shower, shave, dress, etc.  Even tho the only people that ever see me are my wife, kids and cat I still dress like I was going into an office every day.
 * hit [meh](http://www.meh.com/) while it hasn't sold out and see if there is something cheap I can treat myself to
 * hit the hardest code immediately and get my momentum going